queryluke/masseffect-5e-data/data/powers/justice.md

   - id: brutal
     name: Brutal
     text: >-
-      You pull yourself to the target creature instead of pulling your target to you (Utilising the same rules as if you were pulling, moving to the closest point from your original location), you may then perform an Attack as a Bonus Action after using this power.
+      You may pull yourself to the target creature instead of pulling your target to you, if the creature is Medium sized or smaller.
+You may then also perform an Attack as a Bonus Action after using this power on the same target.
     mechanics: []
   - id: neutralise
     name: Neutralise